JustFiesta/arduino-rfid-access-control/README.md

 # RFID Access Control System

-Colleage educational project for Arduino UNO: a user authorization system using an RFID card and a PIN keypad.
+College educational project for Arduino UNO: a user authorization system using an RFID card and a PIN keypad.

 Made as final project for microcontrollers assigment as two person team.